trilitech/tezos-developer-docs/src/pages/baking/become-a-baker/index.md

 ### Deposit

 When baking or endorsing a block, a security deposit (>6,000ꜩ) is frozen for 5 cycles from the account of the delegate.
-Hence a delegate must have enough funds to be able to pay security deposits for all the blocks it can potentially bake/endorse during 5 cyles.
+Hence a delegate must have enough funds to be able to pay security deposits for all the blocks it can potentially bake/endorse during 5 cycles.

 {% callout title="Stake requirement" %}
 It is necessary to have at least 10% of your stake to follow the deposits.